stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-In this vowel system, there we pronounce the same vowel phoneme in "fleece" and "kit", "face" and "dress", "palm" and "trap", "goat" and "lot", as well as "goose" and "foot".
+In this vowel system, we pronounce the same vowel phoneme in "fleece" and "kit", in "face" and "dress", in "palm" and "trap", in "goat" and "lot", as well as in "goose" and "foot".
 Without enough context, this simple five-vowel system may lead to confusion at times, but it's a good starting point.

 <!--v-->